|15 Sep 2017||

 What would it do to your self-esteem if every time you picked up a book you felt overwhelmed by how difficult it was to read?

 Approximately one student in every 10 in our primary schools experiences some form of learning challenge within their educational setting, with three to five per cent having a specific learning disorder such as dyslexia.

 These students require early identification and appropriate intervention using a systematic, explicit and cumulative approach to the instruction of reading and spelling, with high intensity and frequency.
 The Little Learners Love Literacy (LLLL) phonics program provides a comprehensive scope and sequence for the teaching of literacy in the early years.
 It can be equally effective in supporting students experiencing learning difficulties, with its systematic and carefully sequenced methodology.

 This workshop will provide participants with theoretical and practical information on implementing the LLLL program with students experiencing learning difficulties.

 The focus for this session includes:

-- looking at best evidence practice in teaching students with learning difficulties to read and spell, drawing on current and past research within a response to intervention (rti) framework.
+- looking at best practice in teaching students with learning difficulties to read and spell, drawing on current and past research within a Response to Intervention (RTI) framework;

 - assessing student progress with LLLL and other tools.